 The University endorses the College Level Examination Program (CLEP).
-When the scores are received by the University Registrar, the scores are analyzed and the student informed of the credits earned.
-Additional information can be secured from the student's high school counselor, the MVNU Director of Testing, or the University Registrar.
+When the scores are received by the University Registrar, the scores are analyzed, and the student is informed of the credits earned.
+Additional information can be secured from the student's high school counselor, the MVNU Test Center Coordinator, or the University Registrar.